connxio/docs/docs/integrations/transformation/code-components.md

         if (transformationContext.Content == null)
             throw new ArgumentException("Content field is null");

         //You can use newtonsoft and other basic nuget packages.
-Contact the CX team if you need a non supported package. dynamic obj = JsonConvert.DeserializeObject(transformationContext.Content);
+Contact the Connxio team if you need a non supported package. dynamic obj = JsonConvert.DeserializeObject(transformationContext.Content);
         obj.Prop = "Done";